 And you will see that it will take less time to get over your ex.

 If you have been following me for a while, then you know I love sharing inspirational quotes.
 One day I came across the following and it made me think:

 Most of us spend our lives trying to find love, trying to live in love but dying without ever truly discovering love.

 This quote is taken from a chapter in Leo Buscaglia’s book “Love: What Life Is All About“.
 It describes a very basic human desire to love and be loved.

 A quest every human being has been on at some point in his life.
 Even little babies long for proximity and emotional reassurance from their mother or father, which is provided through love.

-At first, I connected with this quote because I felt like it was the story of my life.
-I thought back to the many times I desperately tried to make a relationship work and failed.
-I thought I just needed more patience while waiting on God.
+At first, I connected with this quote because I felt like it described my past relationships very well.
+I thought back to the many times I had desperately tried to make painful situations work and failed.

-But the more I thought about it, the more I realized that this quote wasn’t talking about LOVE but it was talking about love.
+But the more I thought about it, the more I realized that this quote wasn’t talking about real love but it was talking about superficial love.

 He who does not love does not know God, for God is love. – 1 John 4:8